-Bridge for Balkan Music
+MOST – the Bridge for Balkan Music

 The Balkans is a region of amazing resources and untapped potential.
 Most people associate its music with blaring brass and boisterous party tunes, but the peninsula boasts a complex and precious musical heritage that has inspired and shaped European music for several centuries and is vibrant and multifaceted to this day.

 However, music from the Balkans has still not reached its deserved place in the global market, with artists, festivals and professionals lingering in relative isolation.
-The MOST project aims to right this through professional training, audience development, supporting mobility of artists and professionals, event management, platform development, policy suggestions and pilot projects, empowering the region and its representatives within a wider international context.
+The MOST Music project aims to correct this through professional training, audience development, supporting mobility of artists and professionals, event management, platform development, policy suggestions and pilot projects, empowering the region and its representatives within a wider international context.

-MOST is supported by Creative Europe, the European Union’s framework programme for support to the culture and audiovisual sectors
+MOST is supported by Creative Europe, the European Union’s framework programme for support to the culture and audiovisual sectors.

 * This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence